SagarSingh1324/SagarSingh1324/README.md

 ### Hello there 👋, I'm ***Sagar Singh***

-Hi, I am currently doing a Bachelors in **Electrical Engineering** from IIT Madras.
+I am currently doing a Bachelors in **Electrical Engineering** from IIT Madras.
 I am interested in ***SDE*** and ***Web App Dev***.
 I am learning about the same by creating various projects.

 You can contact me via: